 Credit: Sequential work of Drill Monkeys – Camera and Drone Pilot

 Primates is a BBC Studios production that follows groups of our closest relatives, taking viewers around the world for an intimate look at how monkeys, apes and lemurs have adapted to survive.
-The three-episode series is a definitive portrait of a hugely charismatic family, to which we all belong.
 The Drill, one of the world’s largest monkeys, and yet one of the least known, appears in episode one ‘Secrets of Survival’.

 NDR|Naturfilm ‘Lost Kings of Bioko’ and Smithsonian Channel ‘Monkeys of Bioko’